-Conventional wisdom within the petroleum industry is that the ultimate residual oil saturation $(S{or})$ for a polymer flood is the same as that for a waterflood (Taber 1969, Lake 1989).
-Polymers have a negligible
+Conventional wisdom within the petroleum industry is that the ultimate residual oil saturation ( $S{or}$ ) for a polymer flood is the same as that for a waterflood (Taber 1969; Lake 1989).
+Polymers have a negligible effect on oil/water interfacial tension, so no reduction of $S{or}$ is expected, compared with waterflooding.
+Several previous literature reports are consistent with this view in water-wet cores, especially with Berea and Bentheim sandstone (Schneider and Owens 1982; Pusch et al. 1987; Wreath 1989).

-However, for conditions associated with the Daqing reservoir, researchers (Wang et al. 2000, 2001a, 2001b, Xia et al. 2004, Wu et al. 2007, Wang et al. 2010, Wang et al. 2011) argued that HPAM solutions reduced $S{or}$ by 6 to 15 saturation percentage points, even with waterfloods and polymer floods conducted at the same constant capillary number.
-Notably, Wu et al. (2007) observed that HPAM polymers reduced the waterflood $S{or}$ by up to 15 saturation percentage points (i.e., a $S{or}$ of 36.8% with waterflooding versus 21.75% for polymer flooding) using a constant capillary number of $5 \times 10^{-5}$ .
+However, for conditions associated with the Daqing reservoir, researchers (Wang et al. 2000, 2001a, 2001b; Xia et al. 2004; Wu et al. 2007; Wang et al. 2010, 2011) argued that HPAM solutions reduced $S{or}$ by 6-15% in saturation, even with waterfloods and polymer floods conducted at the same constant capillary number.
+Notably, Wu et al. (2007) observed that HPAM polymers reduced the waterflood $S{or}$ by up to 15% in saturation (i.e., a $S{or}$ of 36.8% with waterflooding vs. 21.75% for polymer flooding) by use of a constant capillary number of $5 \times 10^{-5}$ .
 The Daqing researchers observed reductions in $S{or}$ under oil-wet, weakly oil-wet, and mixed-wet conditions.
-They attributed the reduction in oil saturation to the viscoelasticity of high molecular-weight HPAM solutions-particularly associated with a polymer solution's normal stress difference.
+They attributed the reduction in oil saturation to the viscoelasticity of high- $M_w$ HPAM solutions-particularly associated with a polymer solution's normal stress difference.
 They did not observe the effect with Newtonian glycerin solutions.
-Ironically, the Daqing researchers reported reductions in $S{or}$ to about the same extent at low velocities in porous media as at high velocities (Wu et al. 2007, Wang et al. 2010).
-This result seems inconsistent with their proposed explanation, since viscoelasticity and normal stress differences vanish at low velocities.
+Ironically, the Daqing researchers reported reductions in $S{or}$ to approximately the same extent at low velocities in porous media as at high velocities (Wu et al. 2007; Wang et al. 2010).
+This result seems inconsistent with their proposed explanation, because viscoelasticity and normal stress differences vanish at low velocities.
 Conceivably, wettability alteration by HPAM may be partly responsible for this effect.

-Wang et al. (2011) reported injecting 150-300-cp HPAM solutions (HPAM Mw: 20-35 million g/mol) into over 5600 wells to displace 9-cp oil from 500-800-md rock.
-They report incremental oil recoveries of about 20% OOIP-double that for conventional their conventional polymer flood (using 40-50-cp polymer) and about the same recovery as for ASP flooding.
+Wang et al. (2011) reported injecting 150- to 300-cp HPAM solutions (HPAM $M_w$ : 20-35 million g/mol) into more than 5,600 wells to displace 9-cp oil from 500- to 800-md rock.
+They report incremental oil recoveries of approximately 20% original oil in place, double that for their conventional polymer flood (by use of 40- to 50-cp polymer) and approximately the same recovery as for alkaline/surfactant/polymer flooding.

-Others have reported reductions in $S{or}$ during polymer flooding in cores that were not water wet.
-Schneider and Owens (1982) found that HPAM floods resulted in 1-6% reductions in $S{or}$ in Berea that was treated with diesel oil to make the core oil wet.
-They found that HPAM floods caused 6.5-8.4% reductions in $S{or}$ in Tensleep and Berea cores that were treated with "Surfasil" to induce oil-wettability.
+Others have reported reductions in $S{or}$ during polymer flooding in cores that were not water-wet.
+Schneider and Owens (1982) found that HPAM floods resulted in 1-6% reductions in $S{or}$ in Berea that was treated with diesel oil to make the core oil-wet.
+They found that HPAM floods caused 6.5-8.4% reductions in $S{or}$ in Tensleep and Berea cores that were treated with Surfasil to induce oil-wettability.

 Interestingly, reports also exist where polymer floods reportedly reduced $S{or}$ in water-wet cores.
 Zaitoun and Kohler (1987, 1988) observed that a nonionic polyacrylamide reduced $S{or}$ by 3% in water-wet Berea and Vosges sandstones.
-In Bentheim sandstone, Pusch et al. (1987) reported 1% to 4% reductions in $S{or}$ with xanthan and a Newtonian viscous sugar solution.
+In Bentheim sandstone, Pusch et al. (1987) reported 1-4% reductions in $S{or}$ with xanthan and a Newtonian viscous sugar solution.
 These observations may have been within experimental error of the $S{or}$ determinations.